West Virginia is strategically located on the East Coast.

 - Two Tier IV Diesel Taylor Reach Stackers to accommodate containers ranging from 20 to 53 feet

 - 24/7 remote access viewing for site security to ensure shipments are safe and secure

 The Heartland Intermodal Gateway offers substantial cost savings, as companies that ship through the facility are projected to save more than $600 per container, when compared to direct trucking to the Port of Virginia.
 The facility also is projected to reduce private sector logistics costs by approximately $17.5 million annually by 2025.

-West Virginia is conveniently connected to the East Coast and Continental U.S. by an intricate system of railways, waterways and highways.
+West Virginia is conveniently connected to the East Coast and Continental U.S. by an intricate system of airways, railways, waterways and highways.

+West Virginia has 7 commercial service and 25 general aviation airports conveniently located throughout the state to connect your business to the world.
 West Virginia offers nearly 420 miles of navigable waterways, with five navigable rivers connecting to international shipping ports.
 Economic hotspots have developed along the six major interstates that run through our state, in particular the I-81 corridor.
 And between connections with Norfolk Southern and CSX Transportation, West Virginia has more than 1,900 route miles of railroads.

 Small city protection, big city value.

 West Virginia is outside the federal blast zone and insulated from natural disasters, including hurricanes, tornadoes and earthquakes.